NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 Upon installation, these global .NET tools are added to the PATH.
 This allows NuGet to easily determine which file in the package should be run at runtime.

+### Security considerations

+The [.NET SDK docs](https://learn.microsoft.com/dotnet/core/tools/global-tools#check-the-author-and-statistics) clearly state, `.NET tools run in full trust.
+Don't install a .NET tool unless you trust the author`.
+This is an important consideration for plugin customers when installing NuGet plugins via .NET Tools in the future.

+### Technical explanation

 #### Plugin discovery

 Currently, plugins are discovered through a convention-based directory structure, such as the `%userprofile%/.nuget/plugins` folder on `Windows`.